We’re into real estate investing. We’re also into keeping it real.

 But for all the good it did, it took me a long time to figure out how to collect these monthly payments the right way.
 From the very first deal, I had a lot of misguided assumptions about how it was supposed to work.
-For example:

 - Whenever I set up a new loan, I would collect physical checks from each borrower every month.

 - For every existing loan account, I would manually track their payments with some archaic computer software.